pingcap/docs-cn/op-guide/ansible-deployment.md

 ## Step 8: Mount the data disk ext4 filesystem with options on the target machines

-Log in to the Control Machine using the `root` user account.
+Log in to the target machines using the `root` user account.

 Format your data disks to the ext4 filesystem and mount the filesystem with the `nodelalloc` and `noatime` options.
 It is required to mount the `nodelalloc` option, or else the Ansible deployment cannot pass the test.
 The `noatime` option is optional.